 - Add the thyme bundle and bay leaf, cover, and simmer for at least 30 minutes--or even better, one hour or more.

-- Serve with polenta or pasta.
+- Serve with pasta or polenta.

 Irene McDonald